 Initially, people blocking ads was a matter of concern for both publishers as well as advertisers, but over the period of time, they have realized that the problem is with the ads itself.
 The announcement by Google about the in-built ad blocker in chrome is one of the considerable developments in improving the online user experience.

 Though there are a number of ad blockers available in the market, the question arises as to how Google’s inbuilt ad blocker different from the competition?

-As Google is the one the biggest and biggest player in advertising company itself, many tech gurus considered it a bad idea as the in-built ad blocker works on Google’s own data and thus can be easily tweaked for their own ads.
+As Google is the one of the biggest players in the advertising industry, many tech gurus considered it a bad idea as the in-built ad blocker works on Google’s own data, and thus can be easily tweaked for their own ads.